 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-The recommended dose of nivolumab is based on body weight and is usually calculated as 3 mg per kilogram of body weight.
+The recommended dose and treatment schedule for nivolumab is based on body weight and also depends on the type of cancer being treated.
 It is given by intravenous (into a vein) infusion, usually into a specially prepared site on the skin.
-The medication is infused over 60 minutes every 2 weeks.

 Very careful handling of this medication is required, and it is always given in a hospital or similar setting with access to sterile equipment for preparation of the medication and facilities to treat medical emergencies, such as infusion reactions.